BioJulia/Bio.jl/doc/parsing/parsing.md

 make install
 ```

-Then ragel can be installed.
+Then ragel can be installed, if you are on OSX, you will need to install automake first.
+Installation through homebrew is a painless option: `brew install automake`.
+Now you can install ragel.

 ```sh